 What Should I Do If I Was Denied for a Pre-Existing Condition?

 If your workers’ comp claim has been denied because you suffer from a pre-existing health problem, it will be up to you to show your employer and their insurance provider that a workplace incident caused your current, aggravated condition.
-There are a few simple steps you can take to improve your chances of recovering the full and fair compensation you deserve, including:

-- Keep a post-accident journal – Keep a daily journal to record the levels of discomfort and day-to-day limitations you endure.
+- Keep a post-accident journal: Keep a daily journal to record the levels of discomfort and day-to-day limitations you endure.
 This way, you have your own reliable account of the ways your workplace accident affects you over time.

-- Don’t give up hope – If your workers’ comp claim was denied, Arizona law allows you to appeal that decision within 90 days.
+- Don’t give up hope: If your workers’ comp claim was denied, Arizona law allows you to appeal that decision within 90 days.
 A skilled workers’ comp lawyer can help you understand the appeals process and establish the strongest possible foundation for your claim.

 How Can Matt Fendon Law Group Help Me?

-If you have been hurt on the job, the experienced Arizona workers’ compensation lawyers of Matt Fendon Law Group can help you demand the full amount of benefits you rightfully deserve.
-Our team is standing by now to answer your questions.
-We offer free consultations for all workers’ comp cases.
-Contact us today to get started with your initial case review.
+If you have been hurt on the job, the experienced Arizona workers’ compensation lawyers of Matt Fendon Law Group can help you demand the full benefits you rightfully deserve.